Skip to main content

 A certain amount of sun is a key component for any healthy plant, but some perennial plants do best when they are baked in sunlight all day long.

 Geraniums bloom brilliantly from June through October and come in an array of colors.
-Further, many species are both deer and rabbit resistant, so you won’t need to worry about pest damage.
+Further, many species are resistant to deer and rabbits, so you won’t need to worry about pest damage.

 Great as a border accent, the bright colors of this daisy-like, sun-loving plant will attract beneficial bees and butterflies to your garden during the summertime.